skip-mev/connect/metrics.md

 ### `side_car_health_check_ticker_updates_total`

-This should be a monotonically increasing counter for each ticker.
-Each ticker's counter should be relatively close to the `side_car_health_check_system_updates_total` counter.
+This should be a monotonically increasing counter for each market.
+Each market's counter should be relatively close to the `side_car_health_check_system_updates_total` counter.

-To verify that the rate of updates for each price feed is as expected, you can run the following query in Prometheus:
+To verify that the rate of updates for each market is as expected, you can run the following query in Prometheus:

 ```promql
 rate(side_car_health_check_ticker_updates_total[5m])